Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 Evolving your schema

-One of the key points of this book for me is the care of the data, to a certain extend, without data the application can’t do much, data is the core of any business - which brings the attention to the database, or wherever you might store it.
+One of the key points of this book for me is the care of the data, to a certain extent, without data the application can’t do much, data is the core of any business - which brings the attention to the database, or wherever you might store it.

 Add column migration